 You can use a knife to remove oxides building up on your tip.
 Scrap the residue over scrap paper or wood to eliminate the mess.
 Be careful with the knife as you use it gently to avoid breaking the tip.
 It ensures better performance in producing heat.

 A 320grit sandpaper brushes off the residue on the tip.
 Rougher grades damage the tip.
 Do not touch the paper for long when cleaning the tip.
 The pen is still hot, and it will damage your wood item.
 Using sandpaper often does not bring harm.
 However, it causes the tip to wear down quickly.

 Using a leather bench strop to clean your tip is similar to using knives.
 Use a rough piece of leather to polish the pen tip as you remove oxides.

 When you want to clean the inside of a pen, use a pipe cleaner or a brush.
 Deep it inside some alcohol and run it through the pen.
 All the dirt melts away.
 Make sure you have a mask on to keep yourself safe from the clogging dirt.

-Clogging from inside requires warm water to melt away the clogging dirt.
+Clogging from the inside requires warm water to melt away the clogging dirt.
 Flush the dirt with arm water.
 Start by unscrewing the pen, pouring warm water into the feed, and flushing out hardened dirt and carbon through the nib.

 The Different Types of Wood Burning Pens

-The wooden pen tips are screwed tightly using your hand and finish off using a pair of pliers.
+The wooden pen tips are screwed tightly using your hand and finished off using a pair of pliers.
 Solid-point burners create heat by heating an element inside the pen, and the heat is transferred to the tip and starts operating at a fixed temperature.